dankswoops/dankswoops/README.md

 **My life is a passion project:**

-- 🪂 Parachutist: 5,000 skydives and I created [MVP](./Mixed Vertical Piloting.pdf).
+- 🪂 Parachutist: 5,000 skydives — creator of [Mixed Vertical Piloting](https://raw.githubusercontent.com/dankswoops/dankswoops/main/Mixed%20Vertical%20Piloting.pdf)
 - 👨🏽‍💻 Dev: I can build anything solo, but I enjoy good company while in the IDE.
 - ⚡️ Building Zaphub — a Nostr social client with uncensorable speech and unstoppable payments.
 - 🫟 Still working on NostrKeyring, a cross-browser NIP-07 signing extension.